Arthurk12/bbb-ui-components-react/src/components/Hint/README.md

-# BBHint
+# BBBHint

-The `BBHint` component is used to display informational messages to the user.
+The `BBBHint` component is used to display informational messages to the user.
 It can be used to show tips, warnings, or other important information.

 ![Demo](assets/example.png)